jpastuszek/httpthumbnailer/README.md

 To make it easy to use this server there is [httpthumbnailer-client](http://github.com/jpastuszek/httpthumbnailer-client) gem provided.

+### Memory limits

+Use *--limit-memory* to limit memory usage.
+To use swap file when *--limit-mmemory* is exhausted set *--limit-disk* and optionally *--limit-map* to use memory mapping.
+When setting *--limit-map* limit make sure that you set *--limit-disk* for at least the amount of *--limit-map* for it to take full effect.

 ## Contributing to httpthumbnailer

 * Check out the latest master to make sure the feature hasn't been implemented or the bug hasn't been fixed yet